TKoscik/nimg_core/README.md

   * training for investigators, research assistants, and students to implement MRI processing themselves
   * quality control, including easy-to-interpret reports, for each step in our process
   * MRI data processing (cleaning the data and extracting meaningful variables)
-  * MRI data statisical modelling (hypothesis testing, modelling research questions)
+  * MRI data statistical modelling (hypothesis testing, modelling research questions)

 ## Tools for streamlined neuroimage processing